mporcheron/porcheron.uk/privacy.md

 #### GitHub Pages

 This website is hosted by [GitHub](https://github.com "The main GitHub website"), on its [GitHub Pages](https://pages.github.com "Information about the GitHub Pages service") service.
 GitHub is owned by [Microsoft](https://www.microsoft.com/ "Microsoft homepage").
-GitHub does not set cookies on pages served through GitHub Pages, but [GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection "Read about GitHub Pages") says:
+GitHub does not set cookies on pages served through GitHub Pages, but the[GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection "Read about GitHub Pages") says:

 > When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub's security practices, see [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement "GitHub General Privacy Statement").
 >